Selected Clips

 In The Southeast, Many People Move To Fire-Prone Areas, But Few Know The Risk

 2016 was a terrible fire season across the Southeast, including a wildfire that killed more than a dozen people in Gatlinburg, Tennessee.
 Fires in North Georgia blanketed mountain towns in smoke.
-That fall is a reminder that while the West braces for another ugly summer, it’s not the only region threatened by wildfire.
+That fall is a reminder that the West is not the only region in the U.S. threatened by wildfire.

 Aired on WABE and NPR July, 2021 and the reporting was featured on NPR’s podcasts Up First and Consider This.
 Interactive project published on NPR.org in August, 2021.